barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 }
 ```

-Of course, this way we do get a SIGSEGV.
+And, with this code, I happen to get a SIGSEGV, too.

 ## Free of 'use-after-free'